 Basilica Hudson, NY.

-I worked with the body, electronics, material and sustained listening to inhabit + question how sound is shaped through endurance, repetition, and constraint.
-Three mumulaks, equipped with wireless lavalier microphones attached directly to their bodies, functioned as live synthesizers—each movement, point of contact, and shift in weight fed a sensitive electronic patch.
+Working with the body, electronics, material and sustained listening , this performance questions how sound is shaped through endurance, repetition, and constraint.
+Three mumulaks, equipped with wireless lavalier microphones attached directly to their bodies, functioned as live synthesizers; each movement, point of contact, and shift in weight fed a sensitive electronic patch.
 The performance was punctuated by an abrupt distortion of a basketball game buzzer, after which the performers slowly entered the space, moving through darkness and silence in a prolonged state of fight, freeze, and flight.
 Drawing on Min Tanaka’s Body Weather, they held free-throw stances and replicated the gestures of American basketball players within an endless, infinite game of passing without shooting (goal~less).

 The performance invoked and bound bodily motion, signal, image, space & embodied memory into a single durational listening condition.